0no-co/GraphQLSP/README.md

 the `.vscode` folder should ensure that but sometimes it fails.
 When we use `TSS_DEBUG_BRK` the plugin won't run until we attach the debugger from our main editor.

-After makiing changes you'll have to re-open said editor or restart the TypeScript server and re-attach the debugger.
+After making changes you'll have to re-open said editor or restart the TypeScript server and re-attach the debugger.
 Breakpoints have to be set in the transpiled JS-code hence using `tsc` currently so the code is a bit easier to navigate.